jchengjr77/canaveral/README.md

 #### Github

 If you want to use Canaveral's Github features, you will need a github account, as well as a personal access token.
 Find out how to get a personal access token [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+#### VSCode

+Canaveral has support for opening projects in [VSCode](https://code.visualstudio.com/).
+To enable this, you will need to make sure you can run the `code` command from the command line.
+Mac OS users will need to install this through VSCode if they have not already.
+Instructions can be found [here](https://code.visualstudio.com/docs/editor/command-line#_launching-from-command-line).

 ### Installation